NLnetLabs/ploutos/docs/ploutos/os_packaging.md

 | [DEB](https://en.wikipedia.org/wiki/Deb_(file_format)) | `apt`, `apt-get` | Debian & derivatives (e.g. Ubuntu) |
 | [RPM](https://en.wikipedia.org/wiki/Rpm_(file_format)) | `yum`, `dnf` | RedHat, Fedora, CentOS & derivatives (e.g. Stream, Rocky Linux, Alma Linux) |

-The `pkg` and `pkg-test` jobs of the Ploutos workflow package your Rust Cargo application into one or more of these formats, run some sanity checks on them and verify that they can be installed, uninstalled, and (optionally) upgraded, plus (if configured) can also run tests specific to your application on the installed package.
+The `pkg` and `pkg-test` jobs of the Ploutos workflow package your Rust Cargo application into one or more of these formats, run some sanity checks on them and can verify that they can be installed, ugpraded, uninstalled and can also run tests specific to your application on the installed package.

 The set of files to include in the package are defined in `Cargo.toml`.
-Binaries to be included in the package are either pre-compiled by the [`cross` job](./cross_compiling.md) of the Ploutos workflow, or compiled during the `pkg` job.
+The binaries included are those built by `cargo build --release --locked` (with optional additional arguments defined by you).
+Other files can be included by adding them to a set of "assets" defined in `Cargo.toml`.
+Binaries to be included in the package are either pre-compiled by the [`cross` job](./cross_compiling.md) of the Ploutos workflow, or compiled during the `pkg` job, and are stripped of debug symbols before being included.

 Packaging and, if needed, compilation, take place inside a Docker container.
 DEB packaging is handled by the [`cargo-deb` tool](https://crates.io/crates/cargo-deb).
 RPM packaging is handled by the [`cargo-generate-rpm` tool](https://github.com/cat-in-136/cargo-generate-rpm).